Car Battery – Be aware of what can go wrong, before you disconnect it.

 So, It all depends On, The Year, Make And Model Of Your Vehicle.

 This may cause the engine to run poorly.
-Because, the air/fuel mixture, is too rich or too lean; until the (PCM) can relearn, the fuel trim adjustments.
-The transmission may not feel the same; until the (PCM) or transmission control module, relearns the shift adjustments.
+Because, the air/fuel mixture, is too rich or too lean, until the (PCM) can relearn, the fuel trim adjustments.
+The transmission may not feel the same, until the (PCM) or (TCM), relearns the shift adjustments.
 Furthermore, the affected module, may prevent the (ABS) or airbag systems from working.

 It may, reset or disable the anti-theft system as well.
 The engine may, crank but not start.
 Because, the anti-theft system thinks, somebody is trying to steal the vehicle.